oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

   The command returns the access token.

-  See **Lab 1 - Authenticate your OML Account with your Autonomous Database instance to use OML Services** in this workshop for details.
+  See **Lab 1 - Authenticate your OML Account with your Autonomous AI Database instance to use OML Services** in this workshop for details.

 ## Task 5.1: Store the model in the OML Services Model Repository